shahabvshahabi1996/kickstarter-decentralized-app/README.md

 ## Demo :smile: :sunglasses: :stuck_out_tongue:
-for Working With Demo You Can Click On Link Below and **do not forget** to give me :star2: :star2: :star2: :star2:
+for Working With Demo You Can Click On Link Below and **Do Not Forget** to give me :star2: :star2: :star2: :star2:
 [Check Out Demo! :smile:](https://kickstarter-next-app.herokuapp.com/)